Qodestackr/Verity/docs/ALCORA_PAY.md

 ---
-# 🧠 Executive Pitch: Embedding Financial Rails into Alcora
+# 🧠 Executive Pitch: Embedding Financial Rails into Verity

 ## 🚨 The Problem: Broken Finance for African SMEs